olrafa/nodal-point/README.md

 ## About

 A tennis game simulator to run from the terminal, where users only watch the outcome of each point.
-The idea is vaguely inspired on the vintage football game [Elifoot](https://www.elifoot.com/site/).
+The idea is vaguely inspired by the vintage football game [Elifoot](https://www.elifoot.com/site/).

-The name and ranking of players are hard coded, based on WTA Rankings as of April 24th, 2023.
+The name and ranking of players are hardcoded, based on WTA Rankings as of April 24th, 2023.
 We pick any random two out of the top 16 to play.

 ## Run the project